ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 * Redux is a state management container.
 * React permits to solve the problems of making the application state consistent with the UI.
 * Redux, on the other hand, was introduced to maintain the application state.
-Each component having a state complicates maintaining a general application state, especially with the dependecies between components.
+Each component having a state complicates maintaining a general application state, especially with the dependencies between components.
 Your typical app does a lot of state generating, processing, and transferring.
 * So far, you have only been exposed to immutable properties passed into components (from their parents) and mutable states changed within components.
 * What if we need to pass a mutable property between components, change the said property and have the change affect different components?
 * Redux lets us keep the state that persists through out the app in one place, the store, that can be accessed by every component.